Why We Recommend Six Months of Demonstrated Readiness Before College

+It also provides the opportunity to deliberately introduce stressors to assess real-world resilience.
+College campuses present unique challenges for students with eating disorders, making a solid foundation of sustained recovery all the more essential before the transition.
 College readiness for students with eating disorders is a topic that comes up frequently.
-Learn more about why we encourage a potential college student to demonstrate six months of recovery (versus a shorter time frame).
+Learn more about why we encourage a potential college student to demonstrate six months of recovery (versus a shorter time frame), and how eating disorder therapy for college students in Los Angeles can help.

 Our Eating Disorder College Readiness Guide and Checklist

-In our oft-cited Eating Disorder College Readiness Guide and blog, we strongly encourage six months of readiness—weight maintenance and abstinence from eating disorder symptoms—prior to a young adult going away to college.
+In our oft-cited Eating Disorder College Readiness Guide, we strongly encourage six months of readiness—weight maintenance and abstinence from eating disorder symptoms—prior to a young adult going away to college.
 We are sometimes asked if there is research to document this time frame.
-Unfortunately, there is not—this is an issue that deserves further study.
+Unfortunately, there is not.
+This is an issue that deserves further study.
 Until we have more data, let us explain why we chose this timeframe.

 Our Clinical Experience With The Transition to College

-Our guidance is based on our own clinical experience and our collaboration with several other eating disorder specialists.
-We are often consulted during the summer prior to the start of school in August or September to help prepare an unwell teen with an eating disorder.
+Photo of a young woman walking through a university hallway.
+Are you wondering about college readiness for your child?
+A college student eating disorder therapist in Los Angeles can guide you through supporting them while encouraging their recovery.
+At EDTLA, our guidance is based on our own clinical experience and our collaboration with several other eating disorder specialists.
+We’re often consulted during the summer prior to the start of school in August or September to help prepare an unwell teen with an eating disorder.
 We have seen situations in which teens looked okay during the summer but struggled once at college in the fall.
 We have seen dire situations in which a young adult quickly weight-restored just prior to the start of college, only to lose weight precipitously when they went away.

 A strong desire to go to college can give young adults the drive to prove to their parents that they are in recovery.
 They can put up a good façade, and this “acting as if” can be truly helpful in changing behaviors.
 However, two to three months is not really enough time to make these behaviors stick.